jstacoder/jstacoder.github.io/content/posts/2019-06-01-vanilla-redux/index.md

 ```

-now that we have a store, that gives us the `dispatch` function we can use to execute our actions, so lets write some helper functions to do that for us.
+Now that we have a store, that gives us the `dispatch` function we can use to execute our actions, so lets write some helper functions to do that for us.

-we need functions to:
+We need functions to:

 1. Add a task
 2. Mark a task complete